 President’s Msg

-Welcome to February Everyone!
+Welcome to May Everyone!

-See you at the meeting or outing
+See you at the meeting or outings.

 Jerryk